Google Voice pricing, plans, & hidden fees

 Unlike other VoIP solutions, there’s no annual plan to save on costs.
 You can only pay month-to-month.
 For a team of five, you’ll pay $50 per month for each user on Voice, plus $35 in Workspace subscriptions, bringing your total cost for Google Voice to $85 per month.

-Keep reading to get a closer look at each plan, including some Google Voice pros and cons.
+Keep reading to get a closer look at each plan.

 Starter with Voice only plan